gfour/antlr2datalog/README.md

 # antlr2datalog

-This program tranforms ANTLR parsers to [Datalog](https://github.com/souffle-lang/souffle/) front ends.
+This program transforms ANTLR parsers to [Datalog](https://github.com/souffle-lang/souffle/) front ends.
 It currently uses the parsers from the [grammars-v4](https://github.com/antlr/grammars-v4) repository.